Updated by: Sristy Sharma on April 29, 2022, 4:27 p.m.

-After taking the ACT, the next step is to wait for the ACT result to apply to universities abroad.
-ACT scores are detailed and divided into a composite score and section-wise scores.
-Overall, the test is scaled on a range of 1 to 36 and depending on the minimum ACT requirement of a specific institution, the candidate is shortlisted for further admission process.
+After taking the ACT Exam, the next step is to wait for the ACT result to apply to universities abroad.
+ACT scores are detailed and divided into composite scores and section-wise scores.
+Overall, the test is scaled on a range of 1 to 36, and depending on the minimum ACT requirement of a specific institution, the candidate is shortlisted for further admission process.

-Generally, it takes upto two to eight weeks for the release of ACT scores after taking the test.
-The result of Multiple-Choice Questions taken on computer is released within two business days, while the score for the writing section is usually released within the next two to three weeks.
+Generally, it takes up to two to eight weeks to release the ACT scores after taking the test.
+The result of Multiple-Choice Questions taken on a computer is released within two business days, while the score for the writing section is usually released within the next two to three weeks.
 Scores are released online and those who take the ACT must know how to view, download, use and send ACT scores to the universities they are applying to.

 ACT scores are accepted by popular universities like the University of Florida, Georgia Institute of Technology, University of Central Florida, Boston University, Northeastern University, University of Colorado, etc.

 Want to Score Maximum Marks in ACT?

 Refer to the following points to get an overview of ACT scores:

 The scorecard of ACT can be accessed online through the ACT account created at the time of ACT Registration.